aiorazabala/qmethod/docs/GUI-old.md

-# Editing Graphical User Interface: install manually
+## Graphical User Interface: install manually (deprecated after `qmethod` v1.8)

-### Deprecated

-These were two ways to install the GUI in `qmethod` versions <1.8, before [the GUI was integrated into the package](https://github.com/aiorazabala/qmethod/wiki).
+These were two ways to install the GUI in `qmethod` versions <1.8, before the GUI was integrated into the package.
 It's left here for reference.

 #### A. Run this script in R